 Alongside his property practice, Shams is a recognised leader in international trusts disputes, with over 25 years’ experience acting for trust companies, family offices, ultra-high-net-worth individuals and global investors.
 His work often bridges property and contentious probate issues, including trustee duties, will challenges, capacity disputes, Inheritance Act claims and cross-border breaches of trust involving significant real estate assets.

-Dual-qualified in Pakistan, Shams has acted in high-value matters across the UK, BVI, USA, Switzerland, Belgium, Jersey and Guernsey.
-Clients value his integrity, calm authority and pragmatic approach, as well as his ability to navigate sensitive disputes with confidence while keeping long-term commercial objectives firmly in sight.
+Dual-qualified in Pakistan, Shams has acted in high-value matters across the UK, Middle East including UAE and Saudi Arabia, BVI, USA, Switzerland, Jersey and Guernsey.
+Clients value his deep integrity, calm authority and pragmatic approach, as well as his ability to navigate sensitive disputes with confidence while keeping long-term commercial objectives firmly in sight.

 A summary of his work includes the following: